Naubody/vHD_encoding_model/README.md

 Behavior-dependent directional tuning in the human visual-navigation network.
 Nau, Navarro Schröder, Frey, Doeller.
 2020.
 Nature Communications

-This code simulates voxel-time-courses, builds various vHD-encoding models, trains them using cross-validated ridge-regression and tests them on held-out data.
+This code simulates voxel time courses, builds various vHD-encoding models, trains them using cross-validated ridge regression and tests them on held-out data.
 Requires SPM12.

 # How to run the code